-It’s usually the telltale itching and scratching.
-Or maybe you spot a flea hopping, or a tick embedded in your dog’s fur.
-Fleas can lead to conditions like hair loss, allergic dermatitis, and tapeworms, while ticks can cause anemia, skin infections, and illnesses such as Lyme disease.
+Fleas can lead to conditions like hair loss, allergic dermatitis, and tapeworms, while ticks can cause skin infections and illnesses such as Lyme disease.
 These pests can not only irritate your pet and lead to more serious problems, they can also invade your home.

 Prescription oral insecticides are popular because they kill the pests currently on a pet and work as a preventative, stopping new flea and tick infestation.
 These are most often prescription formulas that you order through your vet or online with your vet’s prescription.